-The Theology of the People of God sees itself as „empirical science“ (C. S. Lewis): it emerges from the life of believers and aims at a renewal of the People of God.
-Within the horizon of the modern world view, this theology connects reason and faith.
-Its working principle is the synopsis of the various theological disciplines.
+The Theology of the People of God sees itself as “science of experience” (C. S. Lewis): it emerges from the life of believers and aims at the renewal of the People of God.
+Within the horizon of the modern world view, this theology connects reason and faith, working to achieve a synthesis of the various theological disciplines.

-On the initiative of the Catholic Integrated Community (CIC) in Munich and in close collaboration with the Pontifical Lateran University and its Pastoral Institute “Redemptor Hominis”, the “Chair for the Theology of the people of God” was established at this university in 2008.
-At university level, it continues the work of the “Academy of the Theology of the People of God” which was initiated in 2003 by the former Cardinal Joseph Ratzinger.
+In close collaboration with the Pontifical Lateran University, the “Chair for the Theology of the People of God” was established at this university in 2008.
+It continues, at university level, the work of the “Academy of the Theology of the People of God” which was initiated in 2003 by the former Cardinal Joseph Ratzinger.

 Prof. Dr. Achim Buckenmaier , Director